mo-gaafar/Medical_Visualization_WebApp/README.md

 4. Merging the transfer function into the cropping tab.
 5. Understanding the role of each object in the rendering pipeline. (actor, renderer, mapper, volume)

+## how we solved these problems
+1. it was solved by making functions for each example in order to view them separately and later on these functions was connected to 2 separate tabs one for the chest example and the other for the head example.
+2. this issue was solved by using queryselector which returns the first element that matches the selectors id in our case it is the function of the examples.
+3. we had to replace it multiple times when using old example so it could work.
+4.
+5. Rendring is taking data and change it to 3D objects.
+Actor used to represent an entity in a rendering scene.
+Mapper is to map points into the rendring scene.
+Volume similar to Actor, holds the property and mapper